 Since then, she has continued to tally up podium finishes at ITU/World Triathlon events, and though she has endured some difficult periods during her time in elite-level competition, she remains one of the most exciting prospects in the sport.

-Now based in the coastal city of Antibes in southeastern France, Beaugrand will be looking to build on her prosperous Olympics Games in Tokyo and fulfil the sky-high expectations she has earned herself.
+Having relocated to Loughborough in 2023, Beaugrand will be looking to build on her prosperous Olympics Games in Tokyo and fulfil the sky-high expectations she has earned herself.
 Paris 2024 could well coincide with her peak.

 Career record and results